-Growers Series Lowburn Chardonnay 2015 (limit 3 bottles per order)
+Growers Series Lowburn Chardonnay 2015

 The riper vintage character comes through in the aroma with ripe citrus, peach notes, and background brioche character.
 There is a delicious interplay of citrus and stonefruits with white blossom adding interest.
 The plush texture and focus of the wine defines the palate; with citrus framing the acidity, and ripe phenolic notes on the finish.